raxyPro/rgapp/app/doc/chat.md

 chat use cases
 when user load chat application all the topic that user participate goes to front end and topic is displayed

+Prompt 07-Jul-25

+great now build chat application

+when a user loads the chat first time , all teh chats are loaded and sent to HTML all the topic and messages will be displayed in one window

+so give me a flask route code consider there is flask sqlalchmey defition as Vemp, ChatTopic,ChatTopicUser,ChatMessage

+also give me a html (div only ) to load and display the chats in div. each topic is displayed as card in dev and once a user press on the card the chat is active and user can post a new message